vladIsLove-hub/pleasure-tool/README.md

 # Pleasure-Tool
 ### Tool which will save you a huge amount of time that you could spend on yourself or somewhere else!

-Before using it, please follow the following steps:
+Before using it, please follow the steps:
  - Clone repo: `git clone https://github.com/vladIsLove-hub/pleasure-tool.git`.
  - Run `pnpm i` from the root.
 (Make sure that you have `pnpm` package manager, if not - just run: `npm i -g pnpm`).